hashbangcode/webolution/README.md

 - Performance testing and improvements.
 - Attempt to group Individuals into "species" or "related types".
 - Add graphs of statistics to the demo application.

+Complete:
+- Have a minimal fitness model for all types.
+- Refactor the constructor in the Evolution classes to prevent them doing too much or accepting too many parameters.
+- Standardize the Individual constructors to prevent them being specific to the type.
+- Force the population statistics to be generated.